bharathy/food-venue-selector/README.md

 # Food Venue Selector App

  Food Venue Selector App Using React + Redux + Webpack + React Router

+ Select the members and it will suggest venue to go where all team members will happy with food and drinks.
+ Food and Venue details are there under data folder.

 Libraries:
 - React + Redux + Webpack + React Router